-Note: Part A home health episode is defined as a home health claim with a claim value code of "62."
-Part B home health episode is defined as a home health claim without a claim value code of "62."
+Note: Part A home health episodes are defined as home health claims with a claim value code of "62."
+Part B home health episodes are defined as home health claims without a claim value code of "62."

 Chart 4.4: Number of Medicare Beneficiaries with a Home Health Episode per 100,000 Residents by State, 2021